Pirate-Wires/pirate-wires/README.md

 ## Next.js

 We are using Next.js 13 w/ `@supabase/auth-helpers-nextjs` for authentication which is a slightly different flavor than next-auth but the patterns are mostly the same.
-The front-end is React components w/ Tailwind and most components can be found in `/components/` and `/lib/supabase-comments/components/` for the comments related components.
+Most components can be found in `/components/` and `/lib/supabase-comments/components/` for the comments related components.

 `/app/(website)/` is the main site liveing in the app dir.
 Apart from the `public` directory and the `(website)` directory, no "front-end" content is anywhere else.